kieran-mackle/ccxt-download/README.md

 ## Notes and future work
 - Support for private downloads to assist in accounting, account tracking and analysis, etc.
-- Handling of incomplete-day data.
-If data is downloaded for the present day, it will not contain 24 hours worth, depsite being timestamped for the day.
-This means that in repeat downloads on later days, this day will never be completed.
-Indicating an incomplete day in the name could be used to manage this.
 - Cannot download `1s` data too far back.
 If it is attempted, no data will be returned, and the download function will return without warning.
 A notice could be given if this might have happened.